-NOTE: See Block Page Authentication for more information about these entries.
+Note: See Block Page Authentication for more information about these entries.

-LDAP server setup rules
+A.2.5 LDAP server setup rules

-WARNING: The instructions in this user guide have been documented based on standard default settings in LDAP for Microsoft Active Directory Services.
+Caution: The instructions in this Guide have been documented based on standard default settings in LDAP for Microsoft Active Directory Services.
 The use of other server types, or any changes made to these default settings, must be considered when configuring the Web Filter for authentication.